Register to attend

 Paul has also for the last five years been helping to lead the IFS Deaton review of inequalities, and will be lead author of a book based on this study which is due to be published in 2026.

 Michael McMahon is Professor of Economics at University of Oxford and Senior Research Fellow at St Hugh’s College.
-He previously worked at Warwick University and has also given courses at INSEAD, NYU, Chicago Booth, LBS and LSE.
+He previously worked at Warwick University and has also taught courses at INSEAD, NYU, Chicago Booth, Stanford, LBS and LSE.
 He has delivered capacity building courses throughout Asia with the IMF’s Singapore Training Institute.
 He worked at the Bank of England for many years.
-Since April 2019, he serves as a member of the Irish Fiscal Advisory Council.
+Between April 2019 and December 2025, he served as a Council member of the Irish Fiscal Advisory Council, including a period as Chair of the Council.